Health and social care accident solicitors.

 Work related stress is a major cause of sickness absence in health and social care leading to an estimated 2.9m working days lost per year.

-What are the main causes of personal injury within the health and social care sector?
+What are the main causes of accident at work injuries within the health and social care sector?

 The majority of injuries to workers in the health and social care sector are caused by: